Why do we love homeschool clubs?

 Writing Club is one of the highlights of our week here at True North Homeschool Academy.
 We meet twice a month for a time of writing, reading, skills building, discussion of great books and smart goals.
 Students are writing plays, novels, poetry and more!

 We are expanding our clubs at True North Homeschool Academy to include Speech, Debate and Art Club!
 Why?
-Because homeschool clubs are an essential part of Jr. and Sr. High School!
+Because homeschool clubs are an essential part of a well-rounded home education program!
 Don’t believe me?
-Here are ten great reasons why your 7th-12th grader should be in a homeschool club!
+Here are ten great reasons why your child should be in a homeschool club:

 Homeschool Clubs offer accountability.